swaptacular/swpt-k8s-config/README.md

 Configuring the cluster to synchronize with the repository Flux controllers installed and configured successfully

-$ ./delete-secret-files.sh  # The secrets have been copied to the cluster, so we do not need them anymore.
+$ ./delete-secret-files.sh  # The SSH secrets have been copied to the cluster, so we do not need them anymore.

-$ cd ..
+$ cd ..  # The only remaining task is to configure managing Kubernetes secrets with SOPS and GPG.
 $ pwd
 /home/johndoe/swpt-k8s-config